Never underestimate a man and his truck, or a community and its heart.

 Ubuntu Army has successfully responded to crisis and disaster in Kwa-Zulu Natal, and South Africa, over the past three years, supporting the vulnerable, and newly vulnerable under exceptionally challenging circumstances.
 UA shepherded hundreds of thousands of Africans, throughout South Africa, to safety, through the hunger and starvation that resulted from the collapse of the informal sector during the Covid lockdown era, through the loss of life, property and livelihood that the devastating riots and violence in KZN and Gauteng caused in July 2021, and through the April 2022 floods that caused widespread loss of property, resource and life in KZN.

 We have learnt so much.
 We have learnt that individuals alone, and together, can make a real difference in crisis situations.
-We have learnt that compassion, connection and community are at the core of everything good, and that all too often, greed, money and politics, underpin all that fails.
+We have learnt that compassion, connection and community are at the core of everything good, and that all too often, ego, money and politics, underpin all that fails.
 We have learnt that disaster relief should often not be left solely to the “professionals” or the NGOs.
 This we have learnt many times over.
 We have learnt that disaster response is not a short term undertaking.
 In fact, the real work in disaster relief only happens months after the initial crisis has passed, when the true nature of the humanitarian crisis reveals itself.

 The success and commitment of the Ubuntu Army response to disaster is best Iillustrated by a brief case study of our response to the floods that destroyed Inanda in April 2022.
 UA arrived in the mud, amongst those most affected by loss in the Inanda Valley, 8 hours after the floods hit Kwa-Zulu Natal.
 We left 8 months later.
 In those 8 months, we built a map of loss.
 We spent those 8 months on the ground, in the mud, creating that map.
 We knew where everyone who had been effected by loss, was living.
 It was the only map of its sort in Inanda.
 With that map, we gathered appropriate resource, established appropriate logistics and spent the next 8 months supporting the vulnerable, the homeless, the traumatised, the hungry.
 We managed to reach everyone, and we worked until the job was done.